Connect with us

 Artificial intelligence is poised to upend much of society, removing human limitations inherent in many systems.
 One such limitation is information and logistical bottlenecks in decision-making.

 Traditionally, people have been forced to reduce complex choices to a small handful of options that don’t do justice to their true desires.
-Artificial intelligence has the potential to that limitation.
+Artificial intelligence has the potential to remove that limitation.
 And it has the potential to drastically change how democracy functions.

 AI researcher Tantum Collins and I, a public-interest technology scholar, call this AI overcoming “lossy bottlenecks.”
 Lossy is a term from information theory that refers to imperfect communications channels – that is, channels that lose information.